An Efficient Genus Algorithm Based on Graph Rotations: Main Result

-We present a simple algorithm to determine graph genus, \textsc{Practical\_Algorithm\_for\_Graph\_Embedding} (\textsc{PAGE}).
-The algorithm runs faster than previously implemented algorithms including those presented in \cite{practical_minimum_genus, stronger_ilps_genus_problem, sagemath_genus}. \textsc{PAGE} can easily handle graphs like $K_7$ and $K_8$ in a few seconds and scales well to graphs with over a hundred edges which it can run in a few minutes.
-The algorithm also provides upper and lower bounds that it iteratively narrows as it is processing, further enabling practical use cases.
+Throughout this paper $G$ denotes a finite connected simple graph, with $n$ vertices, $m$ edges, and girth $t$.
+We present a simple algorithm to determine the genus of a graph: \textsc{Practical\_Algorithm\_for\_Graph\_Embedding} (\textsc{PAGE}).
+The algorithm runs faster than previously implemented algorithms including those presented in \cite{beyer2016, chimani2019, sagemath2024}. \textsc{PAGE} can easily handle graphs like $K_7$ and $K_8$ in a few seconds and scales well to graphs with over a hundred edges, which it can run in a few minutes.
+The algorithm also provides upper and lower bounds which it iteratively narrows as it runs, allowing for practical applications. \begin{theorem}[Main Result] \textsc{PAGE} described in \S \ref{sec:Construction} determines the genus of $G$ with runtime of $\mathcal{O}(n(4^m/n)^{n/t})$. \end{theorem}